Skip to main content

 • Server restart capability (you will need to restart Polarion during the process)

-If you are adding Risksheet to a Polarion instance that already has projects, you will need to configure each project individually after installation.
+If you are adding Risksheet to a Polarion instance that already has projects, you will need to enable Risksheet in each project individually after the server-level installation.
 This tutorial covers the server-level installation.
 See Add Risksheet to Existing Project for project-level setup.

 Installation Steps